SaddlebackCSS/vimnotes/README.md

 separate command and a separate item on the undo stack.

 ---
-## Completion

-- When in Insert mode, use `Ctrl-P` to quickly enter words that appear elsewhere in the document.
-Use `Ctrl-P` and `Ctrl-N` to scroll through the list.
-Use `Ctrl-E` to cancel or `Ctrl-Y` to accept.
-- When in Insert mode, use `Ctrl-X` to enter Insert mode completion.
-See `:help ins-completion`.
-Useful subcommands:
-  - `Ctrl-X Ctrl-F`: Filename completion.
-  - `Ctrl-X Ctrl-K`: Completion from one or more dictionary files.
-  - `Ctrl-X Ctrl-K`: Completion from one or more thesaurus files.
-  - `Ctrl-X s`: If spelling is enabled, complete spelling suggestions.
-  - `Ctrl-X Ctrl-O`: Omni-complete.
-This allows for completion based on filetype.
-See `:help compl-omni-filetypes`.
-  - When the popup menu is displayed, use `Ctrl-N` and `Ctrl-P` to scroll through the list.
-  - `Ctrl-Y`: Accept completion.
-  - `Ctrl-E`: Cancel completion.

----
 ## Motions
 Motions move the cursor around.
 Most commands can be followed by a motion to indicate the affected text.